abrar-nazib/notes/assembly/README.md

 ![instruction_interrupt](instruction_interrupt.png)
 **Correction**\
 a=97 and b=98\
-INT 10H is for graphics
+INT 10H is for graphics\
+Carriage return is the code of "Enter Key"

 ## Program structure, Syntax, Program to print a single character on screen